tangzuoli/STAPLE/readme.md

-Code for CIKM-2024 Full Research Paer:
+Code for CIKM-2024 Full Paper:
 **TEXT CAN BE FAIR: Mitigating Popularity Bias with PLMs by Learning Relative Preference**

 ### STEP 0: Prepare the environment